gbelok/Code-Samples/README.md

 If we consider the events to be independent, I generated two independent random variables to determine if the loss occurred or not.
 If we consider the events to be dependent, I generated a single random variable to compare with 2-dimensional marginal probabilities calculated from the input loss probabilities to determining which types of losses occurred.
 I determined that the variance in the dependent case is larger which provides insight into properties like risk when applying this to insurance or credit risk.

 PaperSim.m models loss in the independent case and Dependent_case.m models loss in the dependent case.
+I provided my report to give you a more comprehensive understanding of my work.

 The project4.cpp file is a program that creates a minimum spanning tree for a given set of points when MST mode is specified and solves the traveling salesmen problem when FASTTSP and OPTTSP mode are specified.
 FASTTSP is a near to optimal implementation of a solution to the TSP.
 OPTTSP is an implementation of the optimal solution to the TSP.